anthonytimoshin/Web-Technology/README.md

-# Web_Technology
+# Web Technology
-Web-technology laboratory works for the 2nd semester of the 1st year of MAI.
+Web technology laboratory works for the 2nd semester of MAI.
 Tutor - Titov Y. B.
 ### Description
 client.cpp - programm-client to connect servers and send a message